Settings → Skills & Routing section. They can be organized hierarchically here to ensure structured classification.

 Visibility

-- Visible/activated: these tags are automatically assigned, and any employee can see them in the ticket
+- Visible / activated: these tags are automatically assigned and can be seen by every employee in the ticket

-- Not visible/disabled: these tags are no longer automatically assigned, and are visible only on tickets already tagged
+- Not visible / deactivated: these tags are no longer automatically assigned and are only visible for already tagged tickets

-- Private/internals only: these tags are automatically assigned, but only employees with the permission to “View private tags” can detect them
+- Private / internal only: these tags are automatically assigned but are only visible to employees with the “Private Tags display” permission

 Complexity